Vivek-Kumar76/virtual_membership_card/README.md

 # virtual_membership_card
 It generate each time new QR code when got refreshed .
+Here is video of how it works.
 A new Flutter project.

 ## Getting Started